cs50nestm/cs50labs/terminal/README.md

 cd ..
 ```

 The two dots mean go up one directory level higher.
+If you type in `pwd` again you should now see `/root/sandbox/apt1`, meaning that we are in the `apt1` directory.

 {% next %}